smizell/json-remark/contrib/linting.md

 Type URL: `https://github.com/smizell/json-remark/blob/main/contrib/linting.md`

 This defines a JSON Remark Type to be used by JSON linters.
-A linter should define a URL for `origin` for the full JSON Remark document so consumers can follow the link to understand how the linter works.
+A linter should define a URL for `author` for the full JSON Remark document so consumers can follow the link to understand how the linter works.

 ## Data definition